 You can also take her out if you have the possibility, so she could inhale some fresh air.
 You’ll both feel better after a short walk around your neighborhood.
 If your furbaby is still not able to walk on her own from the shock, wrap her in your arms and caress her while you’re carrying her around.

 Grab some of her favorite toys, maybe even that feather toy that you stopped using a while ago even if it was her favorite.
 Make it all about her for some time.
 Your feline has to be happy and satisfied, keep that in mind.

 The last thing that you’ll have to do for some time after accidentally stepping on your cat is to monitor her behavior.
 At first, she’ll definitely behave oddly, because she may be in pain, but keep an eye on her.
 Make sure she’s behaving normally and slowly getting back to her habits as time goes by.

 If there was some serious internal injury, dislocation, or fracture, you’ll know it shortly after the mishap.
-Your feline’s appetite may change as well, and she could start avoiding her litter box.
+Your feline’s appetite may change as well, her legs may go numb and she could start avoiding her litter box.

 Kittens are more likely to be injured if you accidentally stepped on them because they are generally vulnerable and they’re still not aware of the threats from their surrounding.
 This means that they probably won’t react as fast as a fully grown-up cat.

 However, don’t worry too much.
 They were wild creatures once and they’ve been through hell and back.
 A little step won’t be extremely painful.

 Even if you can’t spot any visible difference on her body and she’s not showing any signs that she may be suffering, you’re probably worried.
 Therefore, to ease your mind, you can call your vet.
 Explain to him what exactly happened and describe how is she behaving.